 28 Aug Career Burnout?
 Learn to Re-Ignite.

 Career burnout sucks the life out of life.
-It is not a formal diagnosis, but for anyone who is experiencing it, it is extremely disruptive to well-being.
+In fact, it was recently accepted as a formal diagnosis by the World Health Organization.
 You may feel intense physical and mental exhaustion that does not go away with a vacation or one good night’s sleep.
 Simply put, it is drudgery to drag yourself to work and impossible to quit thinking about it when you’re home.

 Career Burnout Symptoms: